Biblink02/WebSDR-Transceiver/README.md

 The dish antenna is the first point of contact with signals from space.
-It's essentially a standard satellite TV dish—the same type you might see mounted on rooftops across Europe for watching television.A dish between 60 and 120 centimeters in diameter works perfectly for receiving the QO-100 satellite's amateur radio signals.
+It's essentially a standard satellite TV dish-the same type you might see mounted on rooftops across Europe for watching television.A dish between 60 and 120 centimeters in diameter works perfectly for receiving the QO-100 satellite's amateur radio signals.

 The dish works by collecting electromagnetic waves from a very specific direction in the sky and focusing them onto a single point where the LNB sits.
-Because the Es'hail-2 satellite is in geostationary orbit at 25.9 degrees East, once you've pointed your dish correctly, it stays pointed—the satellite appears to hover at the same spot in the sky 24 hours a day.
+Because the Es'hail-2 satellite is in geostationary orbit at 25.9 degrees East, once you've pointed your dish correctly, it stays pointed-the satellite appears to hover at the same spot in the sky 24 hours a day.

 One important detail: the QO-100 narrowband transponder uses linear horizontal polarization.
 This means you'll need to rotate the LNB to the correct orientation (usually marked on the mounting bracket) to maximize signal reception.